Dr-yangyangzhang/3D_B_field_biot_savart/README.md

 # 3D_B_field_biot_savart
 ## The bacis idea is to apply the Biot-Savart's law.
 Note that here we neglect the volume of the coils.

+## This calculation needs numpy and the visulisation needs mayavi